-The numerical solution of the advective-diffusive transport ~ equation is a problem of great importance because many problems in science and engineering have mathematical representations characterized by sharp fronts.
-This happens when the process is advection dominated, in which case its numerical treatment is very difficult.
+The numerical solution of the advective-diffusive transport equa tion is a problem of great importance because many problems in science and engineering have mathematical representations charac terized by sharp fronts.
+This happens when the process is advection dominated, in which case its numerical treatment is verv difficult.
 Considerable work has been expended in developing discretization formulae for this kind of problems [1-3].
 Most have focused on upstream weighting techniques.
 A fundamental criticism to these methods is the essentially ad-hoc nature of their development.
-This is manifested through the presence of an arbitrary parameter, the choice of which has to be decided by the analyst.
+This is manifested through the presence of an arbitrary parameter, the choice of which has to be decided bν the analyst.
 An alternative and very promising approach has been introduced by the author [4-9].
-In the past several searchers [2,3], when developing test functions, have considered them optimal when they yield exact values at the nodes.
+In the past several researchers [2.3]. when developing test functions, have considered them optimal when they yield exact values at the nodes.
 More generally, the author has proposed to consider a system of weighting functions optimal when they yield exact values at inter-element boundaries for arbitrary excitation terms.
-When this is done, this criterium of optimality reduces to the notion T(Trefftz)-completeness which has been introduced by the author

-[4].
-Herrera's approach consists in using optimal test functions (OTF) systematically.
+When this is done, this criterium of optimality reduces to the notion of T(Trefftz)completeness which has been introduced by the author [4].Herrera's approach consists in using optimal test functions (OTF) systematically.

-Numerical comparisons have been carried out between the results obtained using the author's method and other procedures [9]. general, it was found that the OTF method yields more satisfactory results.
+Numerical comparisons have been carried out between the results obtained using the author's method and other procedures [9]. l n general, it was found that the OTF method yields more satisfactory results.
 The only procedure whose results were very close, is the Petrov-Galerkin method of Hughes and Brooks [3].
 In this paper Herrera's OTF method is described.
 Then, a comparison between the test functions used in these two methods is carried out.
 They are shown to be quite similar up to fairly large values of the element Peclet number.
 The optimal test functions used in the author's approach are derived via the solution of the adjoint differential equation.
 The test functions of Hughes and Brooks are derived in a relatively ad-hoc manner and using very different considerations.
-However, they turn out to be good approximations of the solutions of the adjoint differential equa tion (OTF), except for very large values of the element Peclet number.
-This explains the good preformance of Hughes approach in the corresponding range of Peclet numbers; outside of which the advantages of the author's approach are more clear (Fig. 2).
+However, they turn out to be good approximations of the solutions of the adjoint differential equation (OTF), except for very large values of the element Peclet number or when the source terms are large.
+This explains the good preformance of Hughes' approach.
+There are three situations in which the advantages of the author's approach are clear: for large Peclet numbers, when the source term is strong (in a sense which is made clear in the section of conclusions) and when higher order algorithms are required.